KXP-Dev/Stone-API-Web-Server/readme.md

 ## R3	Why have you chosen this database system.
 What are the drawbacks compared to others?

+I have chosen PostgreSQL as my database system because it is an open source relational database which makes it free for access and have a large community that help develop, contribute and improve the software.
+PostgreSQL also has robust features, reliability, and performance.
+PostgreSQL is known for its ability to handle complex queries, support for advanced data types, and its ACID-compliant transactions, making it suitable for data-intensive applications.
+Additionally, PostgreSQL is an open-source database, providing cost-effectiveness and large community for support and continuous improvement.
+However, some drawbacks compared to other systems like MySQL and MongoDB include slightly higher complexity in setup and administration, and while it excels in handling structured data, NoSQL databases like MongoDB may perform better with unstructured data and high scalability requirements.
+Main reasons why i chose PostgreSQL is because it is open source and the capabilities of the database is more than enough for my project.

 ## R4	Identify and discuss the key functionalities and benefits of an ORM

+An Object-Relational Mapping (ORM) is a technique that helps developers work with databases using familiar object-oriented code.
+It takes away the difficulties of writing database queries, allowing developers to interact with the database as if it were a collection of objects.
+The benefits of using an ORM include easier data validation, compatibility with different platforms, simplified relationships between data, and faster development.
+There might be some trade offs in terms of performance and memory usage.
+Overall, ORM is a powerful tool that makes database interactions simpler and more efficient for developers.

 ## R5	Document all endpoints for your API